adosia/Contracts/vesting-solution/README.md

 The vesting payouts do roll over due to the style of the deadline parameters in this contract.
 Vesting groups can vote to change the deadline parameters such that a vestor is skipped if they please.

 ### Reward Example

-The reward parameters allow for constant or linearly decreasing reward function.
-Each reward payout follow the equation r = v0 - t * deltaV, where t, the cdtVestingStage parameter in the datum, is the number of times the vestor has retrieved a vestment.
+The reward parameters allow for a constant or linearly decreasing reward function.
+Each reward payout follow the equation r = v0 - t * deltaV, where t is the cdtVestingStage parameter in the datum.
+This is the number of times the vestor has retrieved a vestment.
 The term v0 is the intial value of the reward and deltaV is the decrease to the reward over time.
 Some initial calculations must be done to ensure correct parameters but of course a successful vote can correct a bad reward function.
-The function was chosen to model a typical return curve that decays over time but still allows for a user to get constant rewards.
+The function was chosen to model a typical return curve that decays over time but still allows for a user to get constant rewards if required by the vesting group.

 Similar to the deadline parameters, any non-linear behavior must be obtained with the voting endpoint.